iiasa/Condor_run_R/configuring.md

 ### REQUEST_CPUS
 Default value: `1`

 Number of hardware threads to reserve for each job.
 The default value is good for jobs that are single-threaded, or mostly so.
 When your job involves significant multiprocessing, set this value to an estimate of the average number of in-use threads.
+The `.log` file of a job will record the average hardware thread usage when it completes.

+Note that the "CPUS" naming is Condor speak for hardware threads.
+In normal parlance, a CPU can contain multiple processing cores, with each core potentially able to run multiple hardware threads, typially two per core.
+It is those hardware threads—each able to support and independent parallel execution context—that this setting and the statistic in the `.log` file refers to.

 ### REQUEST_DISK
 Default value: `1000000`

 Estimate of the amount of execute-host-side disk space required per job for storing transient and output data.
 Specify the value in [KiB](https://en.wikipedia.org/wiki/Byte#Multiple-byte_units) units.

 This value is added to the uncompressed size of the bundle.
 The sum is used to reserve disk space for a job when it is started on an execute host.
-When you use [`WAIT_FOR_RUN_COMPLETION`](#wait_for_run_completion)` = TRUE`, the submit script will analyse the `.log` files of the jobs after they complete and produce a warning when the `REQUEST_DISK` estimate is too low or significantly too high.
+You can find a job's summed memory use at the end of its `.log` file after it completes.
+When you use [`WAIT_FOR_RUN_COMPLETION`](#wait_for_run_completion)` = TRUE`, the submit script will analyse the `.log` files of the jobs for you at the end of the run, and produce a warning when the `REQUEST_DISK` estimate is too low or significantly too high.

 ### RUN_AS_OWNER
 Default value: `TRUE`